Freelunch-AI/docs/design_notes.md

     ## :8ball: __Overview__

-     __*Uli* is the next generation mixed declarative-imperative ML framework.
+     __*Uli* is the next generation mixed declarative-imperative ML framework: *DSPy* on steroids.
 It makes ML feel like traditional programming, a.k.a. software 2.0. *Uli* is a Scientific ML framework that is meant to leverage subject matter expertise expressed as multi-task heuristic causal programs (any program: can have loops, be non-differentiable and make use of libraries, APIs, external data and pre-trained models).
-For low-level control *Uli* gives you the Pytorch API experience (superset of Pytorch) you are used to, so you have nothing to lose.__
+For low-level control *Uli* gives you the Pytorch API experience (superset of Pytorch) you are used to, so you have nothing to lose. *Uli* accomplishes this by using a variety of optimization methods and LLMs for guiding parameter search.__

      __*Uli* also has a side-by-side code-GUI tabs that reflects your code/config in a model architecture visualization, you can edit either one of them, and it will reflect the changes on the other.
 Even better: *Uli* lets you coe already thinking of your production system architecture (multiple model services working together) and get a ready PoC deployment with a GUI, with each service containing a trained model. *Uli* also comes with native integrations to experiment trackers (e.g., dvc, W&B and MLFlow).__